The Los Angeles and Vicinity Steamfitter and Industrial Pipefitter

 4. Names are then drawn from the eligible pool of applicants list from highest to lowest score achieved to form upcoming apprentice classes.
-Those who do not make it into the semesters due to quantity of available space will need to reapply for the next round of applicant process.
+Those who do not make it into the semester due to quantity of available space will need to reapply for the next round of applicant process.

 The Los Angeles & Vicinity Steamfitter & Industrial Pipefitter Apprenticeship Committee does not discriminate in selection, employment or training of Apprentices on the basis of race, sex, color, religion, or national origin.
 Title 29 CRFR 30.11: Any applicant or apprentice who believes that they have been

 discriminated against may file a written and signed complaint to an authorized representative of the Registration Agency.
 Procedure information shall be provided upon request.

 Current period of APPLICATION DATES – 2016: 12/1/16 – 2/16/17; Math Test follows in spring of 2017.